Most people do not think about legacy when they are young.

 It requires attention while there is still time.

-If you are reading this, there is still time to shape what remains, not through grand gestures, but through the quieter work of noticing how you affect the people around you and choosing, deliberately, to do a little less harm and a little more good.
+Through the quieter work of noticing how you affect the people around you and choosing, deliberately, to do a little less harm and a little more good.

 That is not redemption.